 Multiple Linear Regression#

 • \(> 0\) predictor variable

-Next, we are going to discuss Multiple Linear Regression which allows us to look at the effect of multiple predictor variables simultaneously on an an outcome variable.
+Next, we are going to discuss Multiple Linear Regression which allows us to look at the effect of multiple predictor variables simultaneously on an outcome variable.

+Multiple Linear Regression#